Hydrogen cryogenic tank:

 2. How to store hydrogen in an aircraft?

-The best option is to liquefy it at a temperature below -253°C. In this case, the cryogenic tank is subjected to lower pressure because a liquid is less compressible than a gas.
+The optimal option is to liquefy it at a temperature lower than -253°C. In this case, the cryogenic tank is subjected to lower pressure as a liquid is less compressible than a gas.
 At the moment, this cryogenic temperature storage solution is used in the space sector, for hydrogen tanks, rocket fuel, and is being strongly considered in the aeronautics world.
 This solution is preferred to the pressurised tank for reasons of space and safety.
 Indeed, the density of liquid H2 is much higher than that of pressurised gas, making it possible to store the same quantity of hydrogen in a reduced volume.
 Moreover, this avoids the use of high pressures (700 bar) and the risks inherent in this solution.

 A little reminder about cryogenics